tuanductran/todo-list-vite/README.md

 # React Vite Todo List

-A user-friendly and responsive Todo List web application developed using React and Vite.
-This project showcases modern technologies including Tailwind CSS for styling, SWR for efficient data fetching, and React Hot Toast for displaying informative toasts.
+Welcome to the React Vite Todo List, a user-friendly and responsive web application for managing your tasks.
+This project is developed using React and Vite, featuring modern technologies such as Tailwind CSS for styling, SWR for efficient data fetching, and React Hot Toast for displaying informative toasts.

 ## Features

-- Easily add new tasks to your todo list.
+- **Add Tasks Easily:** Seamlessly add new tasks to your todo list, simplifying your workflow.
-- Real-time data fetching and caching using SWR.
+- **Real-time Data Fetching:** Utilizing SWR for efficient data fetching and caching, ensuring a smooth user experience.
-- Responsive design created with Tailwind CSS.
+- **Responsive Design:** Enjoy a responsive design crafted with Tailwind CSS, making the application accessible on various devices.
-- Convenient notifications with React Hot Toast.
+- **Informative Toasts:** Stay informed with convenient notifications provided by React Hot Toast.

+## Get Started

+1. Clone the repository: `git https://github.com/tuanductran/todo-list-vite.git`
+2. Install dependencies: `pnpm install` or `yarn install`
+3. Run the development server: `pnpm dev` or `yarn dev`
+4. Open your browser and navigate to `http://localhost:3000`

+## Contributions

+Feel free to contribute to this project by opening issues or submitting pull requests.
+Your feedback and suggestions are highly appreciated.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Enhance your task management with this React Vite-powered Todo List application.
 Simplify your planning and organization while enjoying a modern and efficient user experience.